naamagal/ai_course_exercises/README.md

 # AI COURSE: ALL CODING EXERCISES
-Work in  pairs with Adi Yehezkely
+Submission in pairs, with Adi Yehezkely